Global phase diagram of Coulomb-interacting anisotropic Weyl semimetals with disorder: Introduction

-The structure of this paper is as follows.
-The model is described in Sec.~\ref{Sec:Model}.
-In the Sec.~\ref{Sec:Results}, we show the RG equations of the model parameters and the numerical results of the RG method.
-In this section, we illustrate the phase diagrams of disordered AWSMs with Coulomb interactions.
-After presenting these results, in Sec.~\ref{Sec:ObservableQuantities} we discuss the observables in various phases.
-In Sec.~\ref{Sec:PhysicalImplications}, we discuss the physical implications of our results for candidate materials of 3D AWSMs.
-The main results are summarized in Sec.~\ref{Sec:Summary}.
-The detailed derivations for the RG equations are presented in the Appendixes.
+The rest paper is structured as follows.
+The model is described in section~\ref{Sec:Model}.
+In section~\ref{Sec:ExpansionParameter}, we discuss the expansion parameters for the RG analysis of interactions and disorder in SMs, and explain the method which we use to analyze the interplay of Coulomb interaction and disorder in 3D AWSM.
+In section~\ref{Sec:Results}, we show the RG equations of model parameters and numerical results of the RG equations.
+In this section, we illustrate the phase diagrams of disordered AWSM with Coulomb interaction.
+We also calculate the dynamical exponents, correlation length exponent, and anomalous dimension of the fermion field at the phase boundary.
+After presenting these results, in section~\ref{Sec:ObservableQuantities}, we compare the observable quantities in SM phase, CDM phase, and at the phase boundary.
+In section~\ref{Sec:PhysicalImplications}, we discuss the physical implications of our results for candidate materials of 3D AWSM, and some other related materials.
+In section~\ref{Sec:Comparison}, we discuss previous studies about the interplay of Coulomb interaction and disorder in other SMs, and compare with the results for AWSM.
+The main results are summarized in section~\ref{Sec:Summary}.
+The details of calculation and derivation are presented in the Appendices.